 When she stepped back and General Phillips began his little 'pep talk' she noticed Dr. Erskine, a genius like no other and a new friend of hers, watching one recruit out of the corner of his eye.
 Lily took a moment to look at the man.
 He was rather short, even shorter than her, with a very skinny frame, slight shoulders, and apparent lack of any muscle mass whatsoever.
 She would give him three days, tops.

-Two weeks later Lily was regretting that assumption of hers.
+One week later Lily was regretting that assumption of hers.
 In hindsight she really shouldn't have judged on appearance, especially when people did that to her so often.
 What Steve Rogers lacked in physical strength he made up for in strength of character.
 He was resourceful, loyal, and shockingly persevering.
 The incident with the fake grenade had proved that, more than anything, he was willing to do whatever it took.
-As she sat next to him in the car ride to the laboratory, she was not surprised that Dr. Erskine had picked him.
+As she sat next to him in the car ride to the laboratory, she was not surprised that Dr. Erskine picked him.

 Steve's voice startled her out of her thoughts.
 "I know this neighborhood," he realized, looking out of the window with interest.
 "I got beat up in that alley."
 He pointed to one narrow street they passed.